Black-Kamelia/Sprinkler/utils/README.md

 The second overload category uses the variable name as an index to retrieve the value of the variable from a list.
 These overloads therefore require the variable names to be valid integers, and the values to be between 0 and the number of provided arguments minus 1.
-If on of these overloads is used with a string that does not respect these rules, an `IllegalArgumentException` will be thrown.
+If one of these overloads is used with a string that does not respect these rules, an `IllegalArgumentException` will be thrown.

 This overload category exists in two variants, the first one being `interpolate(list: List<Any>): String` using the